 The loss of so much carbon because of the ‘Great Dying’ in the Americas meant that the atmosphere began to cool.
-However, there were possibly other factors also contributing the cooling, including reduced solar activity and volcanic eruptions.
+However, there were possibly other factors also contributing to the cooling, including reduced solar activity and volcanic eruptions.
 This cooling was dramatic, and it was apparent all over Europe by the sixteenth century.
-For example, the Thames in London would freeze-over, and Londoners would hold ‘Frost Fairs’ on the frozen river.
+For example, the Thames in London would freeze over, and Londoners would hold ‘Frost Fairs’ on the frozen river.

 Frost Fair on the River Thames near the Temple Stairs.
 (Szilas / Public Domain )

 The global cooling is known as the ‘Little Ice Age’ and it lasted from the mid-sixteenth century to the mid-seventeenth century.
 The fall in temperature was a disaster for many societies as they were agricultural societies, and this led to a drop-in food production.
 This greatly destabilized many states from Europe to Japan as death and famines became common.
 The ‘Little Ice Age’ was a contributory factor in the European Wars of Religion and the Fall of the Ming Dynasty which resulted in the deaths of millions.
 The European colonization of the New World, because it caused climatic cooling, was not only a disaster for the indigenous Americans but also for many other populations.